Learning Relevant Contextual Variables Within Bayesian Optimization: Methodology

 \subsection{Variable selection for CBO via sensitivity analysis}

-One approach for handling the presence of contextual variables that can be intervened on is to include them in the design space.
-However, such a strategy can become infeasible when their relevance is not known \textit{a priori} and the domain experts can only provide a candidate set of potentially relevant contextual variables, leading to an exponential expansion of the search space.
-In such cases, identifying the relevance of the contextual variables is key, not only for efficient optimization of the function, but also as additional information to the experts about the experiment.
+To handle the presence of contextual variables that can be optimized, one approach is to include them in the design space.
+However, such a strategy can be infeasible when their relevance is not known \textit{a priori} and domain experts can only provide a candidate set of \emph{potentially} relevant contextual variables.
+Indeed, this leads to an exponential expansion of the search space, while at the same time increasing the cost of optimization.
+In such cases, it is crucial to identify the \emph{relevant} contextual variables, i.e., to find (a good approximation to) the optimal set $J^\star$.
+This not only allows us to optimize the function more efficiently but also provides additional insights about the experiment to the domain~experts.

-To that end, we adapt the Feature Collapsing (FC) method \citep{sebenius_2022_featurecollapse} from the sensitivity analysis literature to identify the relevant contextual variables.
-The FC method applies a perturbation to a training point (namely, setting one feature to zero), and measures the induced shift in the posterior predictive distribution in terms of KL divergence.
-Given a dataset $\mathcal{D}_t = \{(\x_i, \z_i, y_i)\}_{i=1}^t$, the relevance $r(i,j)$ of the $i^\textup{th}$ sample of the $j^\textup{th}$ contextual variable $z_i^{(j)}$ is computed as
+To approximate the optimal set $J^\star$, we include those contextual variables that are most relevant for identifying the optimum, which we estimate using sensitivity analysis.
+Specifically, we adapt the Feature Collapsing (FC) method~\citep{sebenius_2022_featurecollapse}.
+The FC method perturbs training points (namely, by setting one feature to zero), and measures the induced shift in the posterior predictive distribution in terms of KL divergence.
+Given a dataset $\mathcal{D}_t = \{(\x_i, \z_i, y_i)\}_{i=1}^t$, the relevance $r_{i,j}$ on the $i^\textup{th}$ sample of the $j^\textup{th}$ contextual variable $z_i^{(j)}$ is computed as